geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 TaskIDs start at 001.

-The country and postal code fields are taken from the garden associated with this Task.
+The country, postal code, gardenNum, and plantingNum fields are taken from the Planting associated with this Task.

 #### Task Types